'Heroic' bus driver says she was so focused on getting passengers out of floodwater, she didn't notice they were standing on seats - KESQ

 “Good work!”
 English shouts, as someone else cheers and claps.

-It was only then, Amonte recalled to CNN, that she saw “all of the water coming from the bus.”
+It was only then, Almonte recalled to CNN, that she saw “all of the water coming from the bus.”

 “I was like, ‘Oh, my God.’
-I didn’t even know, because I was concentrating on the road,” Amonte said. “(I) didn’t even see my passengers (were) over the seat.”
+I didn’t even know, because I was concentrating on the road,” Almonte said. “(I) didn’t even see my passengers (were) over the seat.”

 “She managed to plot a path through floodwaters at a time when … other cars were being abandoned,” he said.

-The video got plenty of public attention, and by Thursday, New York Gov. Kathy Hochul stopped at a Queens bus depot to thank Amonte.
+The video got plenty of public attention, and by Thursday, New York Gov. Kathy Hochul stopped at a Queens bus depot to thank Almonte.

 “Rosa did something that is absolutely, unbelievably heroic,” Hochul told reporters gathered there.

-Note: Correction: An earlier version of this story misspelled the last name of Rosa Almonte.